tilemill-project/tilemill/_posts/0100-01-01-CHANGELOG.md

 #  - Added more raster resampling methods like windowed filters of 'blackman' and 'hanning'
 #  - Added ability to upgrade plugins
 #  - Fixed a bug where compatible plugin versions did not show up if there were newer incompatible versions

+#- version: 0.9.1.x
+#  dev: true
+#
+#  notes:
+#  - Development snapshot of TileMill 0.10.0-pre
+#  - The 0.9.1.213 dev build newly supported the experimental 'composite-operation' keyword which has now been renamed to 'comp-op'

 - version: 0.9.1.213
   dev: true